FAQs for MREs

-Yes and no. Military MREs cannot be sold to the public.
-However, the same contractors who make MREs for the Department of Defense also make civilian MREs.
+DO WE SELL MILITARY MRE'S?
+Yes and no. Military MREs are not sold to the public.
+However, the same contractors who make MREs for the Department of Defense, also make civilian MREs.
 These MREs are made to the same specifications as military MREs, but with a few differences.
 Civilian MREs come in a different packaging and don't include all of the same items, such as chewing gum, toilet paper, and other extra items.

+HOW DO I USE MY MRE?
 MREs are very easy and simple to use and they don’t require much if any prep time.
-You have 3 simple steps:
+Here are 3 simple steps:

 Step 2: Heating your MRE

-As stated, MREs can be eaten cold or hot because the food is already cooked.
-MREs can be heated in a variety of ways, the most common being using a Flameless Ration Heater (FRH) also known as an MRE Heater.
-They are very simple to use and require that you add about an ounce of water to activate.
-If you don't have an MRE Heater, you can use the following methods to heat or warm your MRE :
+MREs can be heated in a variety of ways and the most common way is using a Flame-less Ration Heater (FRH) also known as an MRE Heater.
+These are very simple to use and require just a small amount of water to activate.
+If you don't have an MRE Heater, you can use the following methods to heat or warm your MRE:

 - Put the pouch in boiling water for 5 minutes.